Crazy Mama

-Crazy Mama is a 1975 American action comedy film, directed by Jonathan Demme, produced by Julie Corman and starring Cloris Leachman.
-It marked the film debuts of Bill Paxton and Dennis Quaid.

-The film focuses on a beauty parlor owner and her family, who lose their belongings to repossession.
-The trio of women soon start a crime spree.
-Their confrontation with law enforcement officers ends in a shootout.
+Crazy Mama is a 1975 American action comedy film directed by Jonathan Demme, and produced by Julie Corman for New World Pictures.
+It stars Cloris Leachman, Stuart Whitman, Ann Sothern, Linda Purl, Jim Backus, Tisha Sterling and Donny Most.
+It also features Bill Paxton, Dennis Quaid, and Will Sampson in their (uncredited) film debuts.
+The story centers on a beauty parlor owner and her family, who lose their belongings to repossession, and soon start a crime spree.

 Plot

 In 1958 Long Beach, California, Melba Stokes is a beauty salon owner, living with her mother Sheba and daughter Cheryl.
 They flee when landlord Mr. Albertson comes to demand the back rent and repossess their belongings.

 On the road, heading back to Arkansas to reclaim the family farm, the Stokes women begin a crime spree.
 They rob a gas station first, then head for Las Vegas.
 In pursuit of pregnant Cheryl is her boyfriend, Shawn, while Melba meets up with a runaway Texas sheriff, Jim Bob Trotter.
 Further battles with the law along the way eventually lead to a shootout in which Jim Bob and others are killed.
 Melba is left alone, on the lam, but begins life again in a new town with a new look.